Frequently Asked Questions

 What is your relationship with The University of British Columbia (UBC)?

-- HeadsUpGuys was founded by Dr. John Ogrodniczuk, who is a Professor of Psychiatry and Director of the Psychotherapy Program at The University of British Columbia.
-Through this relationship, UBC provides office space as well as financial administrative support.
+- HeadsUpGuys is a program of The University of British Columbia, operating under the leadership of Dr. John Ogrodniczuk, who is a Professor of Psychiatry and Director of the Psychotherapy Program at The University of British Columbia.

 Are you a non-profit group or charity?